Professionalism Policies and Procedures

 All students will be required to sign a consent form which allows the College of Pharmacy to provide all background check reports to the South Carolina Board of Pharmacy and Experiential Rotation Preceptor(s)/site.

-All arrests or convictions must be reported to the Associate Dean for Student Affairs and Diversity within 2 university business days of the event.
+All arrests or convictions must be reported to the Associate Dean for Student Affairs within 2 university business days of the event.
 The arrest or conviction may be reported to the South Carolina Board of Pharmacy by the College of Pharmacy.
 Additionally, students must notify the USC Office of Student Conduct and Academic Integrity within 72 hours of the event.
 Any student with an arrest or conviction may be placed on professional conduct probation by the Dean’s office.
 Depending on the severity of the charges, the Dean may suspend the arrested or convicted student immediately until the charges have been resolved.
 The student case will be reviewed by the USC Office of Student Conduct and Academic Integrity and/or College of Pharmacy Student Policy & Professionalism Committee and a recommendation for resolution will be provided to the Dean.

 If an arrested student fails to report the arrest or conviction within 2 university business days, then he/she may be subject to immediate suspension or dismissal from the College of Pharmacy.